-Innovations by an increasing number of jurisdictions now demonstrate that agencies can safely reduce their use of segregation-while meeting the PREA standards, improving conditions of confinement, and resulting in sometimes dramatic cost reductions39-by removing vulnerable, non-dangerous individuals from segregation and considering alternative strategies as an initial response for those screened at-risk of sexual victimization or abusiveness.
-For this shift to be effective, however, safety for and equality of inmates of all ages, gender identities, and sexual orientations must move beyond policy and become a part of the institutional culture.
+Innovations by an increasing number of jurisdictions now demonstrate that agencies can safely reduce their use of segregation-while meeting the PREA standards, improving conditions of confinement, and resulting in sometimes dramatic cost reductions-by removing vulnerable, nonviolent individuals from segregation and considering alternative strategies as an initial response for those screened at risk of sexual victimization or abusiveness.39 For this shift to be effective, however, safety for and equality of inmates of all ages, gender identities, and sexual orientations must move beyond policy and become a part of the institutional culture.
 Key components in culture change include:

-- Recognizing that protecting sexually vulnerable inmates has a positive impact on overall facility safety and can be accomplished through the use of alternatives to segregation. - Creating a zero-tolerance culture that takes sexually-oriented verbal harassment seriously. - Providing ongoing staff training on policies and practices, and strategies to communicate effectively and respectfully with a diverse group of inmates. - Educating volunteers, contractors, and other individuals who might interact with inmates about agency policies and their responsibilities to uphold them.
+- Recognizing that protecting sexually vulnerable inmates has a positive impact on overall facility safety and can be accomplished through the use of alternatives to segregation; - Creating a zero-tolerance culture that takes all forms of sexual abuse and sexual harassment seriously; - Providing ongoing staff training on policies and practices, and strategies to communicate effectively and respectfully with a diverse group of inmates; and - Educating volunteers, contractors, and other individuals who might interact with inmates about agency policies and their responsibilities to uphold them.

-For more information on implementing the PREA Standards for vulnerable populations and promising practices for screening, placement, and follow up, see Screening for Risk of Sexual Victimization and Abusiveness: Guidelines for Administering Screening Instruments and Using the Information to Inform Housing Decisions.40
+For more information on implementing the PREA Standards for vulnerable populations and promising practices for screening, placement, and follow up, see Screening for Risk of Sexual Victimization and Abusiveness: Guidelines for Administering Screening Instruments and Using the Information to Inform Housing Decisions.^a